ablwr/media-call-metrics/README.md

 Administrator user goals:
 - [x] can see dashboard with call history
-- [ ] can click on each call to see call details
+- [ ] can see details of a call
 - [ ] call details should include visualized charts for received/sent bits per second and received/sent packet loss
 - [ ] data should be at 15s granularity level
+- [ ] can click on each call to see call details
+- [ ] because calls have sessions, determine how to note those breaks, or if they should be separate charts
 - [ ] Stretch goal: user should be able to delete rooms from the dashboard

 ## Getting started